|

 gentle tourism can be undertaken at Jarnac, 20

-mins away to the south.
+minutes to the south.
 Lovely shops, Mittérand museum, restaurants,

 indoor market, banks and supermarkets, Courvoisier headquarters

-and long riverside walks to Bourg-Charente or round the locks. |
+and long riverside walks to Bourg-Charente or around the locks. |

 Copyright

-© 2001-2010 Colin Wight & Anne Young
+© 2001-2016 Colin Wight

 |